evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ## User interface and control

+Key screen details:

-The touch screen behind the steering wheel accross the the center of the dash is 34.0 inches large.
-The touch screen in the middle of the center console is 12.0 inches large.
+- The touch screen behind the steering wheel accross the the center of the dash is 34.0 inches large
+- The touch screen in the middle of the center console is 12.0 inches large

 The model does not have a head-up display.